 - All staff are aware about abuse in order to overcome barriers to students and young people reporting their concerns.

-- Supporting staff/volunteers recognise the signs and indicators that might give rise to concern.
+- Supporting staff/volunteers to recognise the signs and indicators that might give rise to concern.

 - Providing detailed training on how to respond to concerns about the abuse of young people, as well as how to respond to young people making an allegation of abuse.

 - Explaining ways in which adults can raise concerns about unacceptable behaviour by other adults.

 - Addressing specific issues, such as photography and images on the Internet, supporting performers, physical contact, one-to-one coaching, journeys in cars, and conduct on school trips.

 - Providing support to staff, parents and carers, and for confidential discussions about concerns.